TatendaTy/portfolio-project/readme.md

 ### Automated Deployment with GitHub Actions

-Every push to the `main` branch that includes changes to the `chapter6/` folder automatically:
+Every push to the `main` branch that includes changes to the `root` folder automatically:

 1. Builds a new Docker image
 2. Pushes it to Azure Container Registry